AMANPATRE33/a/README.md

 5.  **🍱 Fixed Menu Loading**: We solved a bug where the food menu was showing up blank.
 It is now perfectly synced with your Supabase cloud database.

 ---
-© 2024 • All Rights Reserved to UPL University
+© 2026 • All Rights Reserved to UPL University - BE 8 Project Team